 If you have landed on this page, you are probably here because you’ve either read about my travels or life abroad as an expat or you’re interested in learning how I live my life abroad with chronic illness and immense health challenges.
 Either way, I’m glad you’re here, and I hope I can answer questions for you if you or someone you know is chronically ill.

 Dust, pollen, feathers, grass, nickel, you name it, I reacted to it.
-I remember endless visits to Dr. White’s office during my childhood for allergy shots, ear infections and everything else that came my way – all too frequently.
+I remember endless visits to Dr. White’s office during my childhood for allergy shots, ear infections, and everything else that came my way.

 Believe it or not, the ear infections have never left.
 In fact, ear infections are closely related to my fight with AS.

 Despite having a weak immune system, I was very athletic in high school and throughout university.
 I excelled at sports in high school and my love for yoga, running, weightlifting and dancing didn’t end until I was 36.

 I can’t do any of those things anymore.